erasmus-without-paper/ewp-specs-architecture/README.md

  * EWP Developer Network is completely separated from the actual EWP Network.

- * It contains URLs of individual developers' workstations, which may become offline at any time (developers are not required to keep their [discovery files][discovery-api] as up-to-date as the administrators of the "real" EWP Hosts are).

  * It may contain alpha implementations of unstable draft APIs.

  * It may contain references to non-existent HEIs.
 In fact, developers are